d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 The last line either describes the successful translation or displays the reason why the translation failed.
-Note that access rights are not taken into account here, but you can deduce them from the last displayed PTE.
+Note that access rights are not taken into account here, but we can deduce them from the last displayed PTE.

 .. quiz::